More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA

 Twain Harte is a great place to base or use as a place to stop in between exploring the Stanislaus National Forest and the rest of Tuolumne.
 We stopped here at The Rock of Twain Harte for a beer break across from the giant beer sign after some sightseeing.

-We also HIGHLY recommend stopping at Alicia’s Sugar Shack for breakfast one morning.
+We also HIGHLY recommend stopping at Alicia’s Sugar Shack for breakfast one morning, they also have sandwiches if you’re looking for an easy lunch stop.
 We loved the family operated and run business vibe here and their selection of great breakfast meals from traditional eggs and bacon to breakfast burritos and stacks of pancakes.
 They also serve up homemade kombucha with different flavors rotating out.
 This was our favorite breakfast spot in the area!

 Leland Snow Play